everclear72216/meta-mb/README.md

 ### 5.2 Write the Root File System to the SD-Card

 You will need to determine which entry in the /dev filesystem corresponds to the root file system partition on the SD-Card.
-I usally do a `du -h` to see which device corresponds to the `boot` partition.
+I usally do a `df -h` to see which device corresponds to the `boot` partition.
 If the device is `/dev/sd<x>1` the root file system partition will be `/dev/sd<x>2`.
 So to write the root file system you need to: